 – Increased adoption of best practice around digital solutions, proactive use of effective demand management and behavioural change approaches to achieve net zero carbon in London

-– More cost-effective outcomes for London residents.
+– More cost-effective outcomes for London residents. - We are working towards our outcomes by:

 – Influencing development of relevant policy and legislation at a national and regional level;